 More Canadians are killed or injured by lightning than by any other summertime weather event, and most of those affected are involved in a sporting event of some kind.
 Remember that even a small-for-his-age-nine-year-old is very tall when he is standing alone in centre field.

-LEARN TO PLAY PROGRAM: The LTP program offers instruction, especially for the younger and inexperienced age groups; so that the skill to play are fundamentally developed.
-Players will participate, a minimum of twice a week in practices, training sessions or games which will run from late April, and weather permitting, through to the end of June.
+We focus on teaching fundamental skills at all levels.
+Players will participate, once a week for the youngest groups and twice a week for older ages with practices, training sessions or games which will run from late April, and weather permitting, through to the end of June.

-Please follow us on Facebook and Twitter @MinorSoftballAB for News and Upcoming Events!
+Please follow us on Facebook, instagram and Twitter @MinorSoftballAB for News and Upcoming Events!

 For KidSport Lethbridge & Taber (So All Kids Can Play) Contact 403-381-8331 for more information or visit their website www.kidsport.ab.ca